InstallerLegacy/setup.virtualhub.eu.org/CONTRIBUTING.md

 then you are welcome to fork, make the edit and open a pull request.

 There is one more possibility for you to contribute.
-You mave have contributed a tutorial on VirtualHub and want to add a corresponding tutorial here.
+You may have contributed a tutorial on VirtualHub and want to add a corresponding tutorial here.
 If that is the case, you should have received an email from me containing the required instructions.
-If not then please email me at contact@virtualhub.eu.org.
+If not then please email me at [contact@virtualhub.eu.org](mailto:contact@virtualhub.eu.org).

-Than You ince again for showing interest in this project.
+Than You once again for showing interest in this project.